-Shish kebabs are often considered an ethnic restaurant dish.
+Shish kebabs are often considered a Middle Eastern restaurant dish.
 But making them at home is so easy, it's a wonder they're not a mainstay.
 The versatile beauty of a kebab allows you to use any combination of meat, seafood, fruit, and vegetables to please any palate.
 Plus, combining vegetables and meat, or seafood on a stick, gives you a protein-packed Paleo meal (for those who are watching their carbs).
 Prepare them ahead of time for your next barbeque so you can stay out of the kitchen and enjoy your guests instead.
 And incorporate different combinations of food and marinades for the perfect signature crowd-pleaser.

 An International Food